cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 the filesystem, and taking exclusive write access over it is tantamount to denying any modification to the filesystem.

-Importantly, this is implemented in `sb_wait_write`, which is implemented via a per-CPU read-write semaphore:
+Importantly, this is implemented in `sb_wait_write`, which is implemented via an array of per-CPU read-write semaphores:

 {% highlight c %}
 static void sb_wait_write(struct super_block *sb, int level)